cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

     - Assigned username and password for both OpenShift and Git Server

 - Fork application template git repo
+    - Open Developer Dashboard
+    - Select Starter Kits
+    - Select Workshop App
-    1. Login into GIT Sever using the provided username and password
+    - Login into GIT Sever using the provided username and password
-    1. Fork the repository `app` from the user `toolkit`
+    - Fork the repository `app` from the user `toolkit`
-    1. Copy the HTTP url to the new git repository
+    - Copy the HTTP url to the new git repository

 - Setup environment variables for the user
     ```bash